bramses/bramses-highly-opinionated-vault-2023/README.md

 # A Day in the Life - Real World Use

-**Bramses' Highly Opinionated Vault 2023** is only helpful if you can use it day in/day out as a tool to help you in life.
+BHOV-2023 is only helpful if you can use it day in/day out as a tool to help you in life.
 Here's how I would use it in any random day (let's say Tuesday, perhaps):

 Noon (wake up -- *I'm a night owl and a degenerate*) 🤷